 Backlinks are usually the links people seem to misunderstand the most.
 A backlink is simply a link to your website from a source outside your website.
 In short, it’s when an outside source “links back” to you.

-The reason why backlinks become important is because if enough sources are linking back to your website, then this shows that your site has authority.
+Backlinks become important because if enough outside sources are linking back to your content then this shows that your site has authority.

 When you focus on creating quality content for your target audience, this enhances the user experience and builds real traffic.
 And when your audience feels that you have great info, guess what?
 They’re going to link to you in a heartbeat when they share it!

 When you have a good number of backlinks, this is great for SEO and ranking.
 Google sees all these other sites linking to yours and realizes your site must be an authority site.
 Because of this, your content must be quality content and your posts will rank higher on Google!
-Higher rank of course means more traffic to your site, and with more traffic means more revenue potential!
+Understanding how to Google for business creates more traffic and real revenue potential.

 Don’t Try to Cheat the System!